-Oasis Recovery Communities Runcorn understand that addiction doesn’t just affect the individual sufferer; and that’s why we offer the family recovery programme.
-Addiction has a far reaching ripple effect and is especially damaging to those closest to the addict.
+We understand that addiction doesn’t just affect the individual sufferer, and that’s why we offer the family recovery programme.
+Addiction has a far-reaching ripple effect and is especially damaging to those closest to the addict.
 Partners, parents, siblings and children are usually the ones that suffer the most.

 Fear, frustration, anger and despair are commonly felt as their lives are taken over by the addict/alcoholic’s destructive and often selfish actions.
 We firmly believe that the family must recover as a whole.
 We aim to educate families on addiction and how they can best heal themselves and best support their loved one on their return back home.

-We are committed to our patients long term recovery; this means addressing any issues that may challenge them once they leave our inpatient care.
+We are committed to our patients’ long term recovery; this means addressing any issues that may challenge them once they leave our inpatient care.
 By providing a Family Recovery Programme, we can assist the individual and their family in the process of rebuilding healthier relationships and moving away from destructive and unhelpful behaviours on both sides.

-There is no doubt that loving an addict or alcoholic is extremely painful and heart breaking; their self destructive and dysfunctional behaviours cause the family to feel resentment, guilt and blame.
+There is no doubt that loving an addict or alcoholic is extremely painful and heartbreaking; their self destructive and dysfunctional behaviours cause the family to feel resentment, guilt and blame.
 If the family are to move forward and heal, certain issues need to be aired and addressed and we assist with this in our safe and controlled environment.

 Recovery is all about making positive changes; so with this in mind, the family too will need to make some changes in order to adapt and support their newly sober loved one and to learn how to take care of themselves and their own needs first.